 The deteriorated shops and housing in this parade of properties acts as a barrier for investment in the high street, so the fund will be used to bring forward better shops and housing.

-We recognise the significant heritage value of the existing façade, so we are proposing to clearly reflect the existing art deco design with a re-built façade.
+To recognise the significant heritage value of the existing façade, designs reflect the existing art deco design with a re-built façade.

 The plans include 400sqm of shops or community uses on the ground floor, 18 new, affordable homes, and a private, communal amenity space for residents.
 The sustainable low carbon homes include a mix of one-bedroom and two-bedroom flats.